Freilichtbuehne/nova-defender/README.md

 ## FAQ

 ### How is an open source anticheat supposed to work?
 Currently **only some simple cheats are detected**.
-Since the source code of Nova Defender is open and and visible, cheats can be easily modified to be undetectable.
+Since the source code of Nova Defender is open and visible, cheats can be easily modified to be undetected again.
 Therefore, **owners of large servers can request the extension of the anticheat, which also detects external, new or paid cheats by name**.
 Feel free to contact me directly via Steam for this.
 However, I reserve the right to refuse the request even without providing a reason.

 ### What it does not do?
 No replacement for any admin menu (like ULX, sAdmin, xAdmin, ...)